tierneytim/OPM/README.md

 <a name="d1"></a>
 ### Filtering

 Temporal filtering can be applied to remove the effects of high or low frequency interference.
 In this case we filter between 1 and 80 Hz using a 2nd order butterworth filter.
 The following code snippet should filter the data we created in the previous step.
-Note this will filter both the reference sensors and the measurement sensors but not the trigger channels.

 ```matlab
 S = [];